ess-dmsc-dram/documents/investigations/Live Reduction/LiveReductionInvestigation.md

 Due, to the limitations of the current implementation of the `main_nexusPublisher` we were restricted to using ISIS nexus files.
 The selected instruments were:

+**Table 1: Selected instruments and their corresponding pixel count**

 Instrument|Number of Detectors
 ---|---
 SANS2D|122'888